RosterElf Logo

 What causes high employee turnover?

 High employee turnover typically results from poor management practices, inadequate compensation, limited career development, poor work-life balance, ineffective onboarding, toxic workplace culture, and misaligned job expectations.
-Exit interview data helps identify specific causes.
+Exit interview data and employee surveys help identify the specific causes in your organisation.

 How do you improve HR KPI performance?

-Improve HR KPI performance by identifying root causes through data analysis, implementing targeted interventions, investing in HR technology, training managers on people management, regularly reviewing policies, and benchmarking against industry standards to set realistic improvement targets.
+Improve HR KPI performance by identifying root causes through data analysis, implementing targeted interventions, investing in HR technology for better tracking, training managers on people management, regularly reviewing policies, and benchmarking against industry standards to set realistic improvement targets.

 Steve Harris